algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/QA-meetings.md

 - **GitHub Proficiency:** Initiatives launched to enhance the Dev team's proficiency in GitHub, aiming for improved collaboration and utilization of Git functionalities.

-- **Wiki Population:** Dev team will actively populating the wiki with templates provided by the QA team..
+- **Wiki Population:** The dev team will actively populate the wiki with templates provided by the QA team.

-- **Test Case Formulation:** QA team initiated the development of  test cases for the project.
+- **Test Case Formulation:** The QA team initiated the development of test cases for the project.

 - **Architecture Consistency:** Ongoing discussions to align the architecture between the wiki and the codebase.